websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

 public String getErrorMessage(COREntry corEntry, CommerceOrder commerceOrder, Locale locale)  throws PortalException;
 ```

-If the evaluated method returns false, this method returns a string containing the error message.
-This renders as a warning to the user.
+If the evaluated method returns false, this method returns a string containing the error message that renders a warning to the user.

 ```java
 public String getKey();